rishab-t0910/stat432_final_project/README.md

 I brought back the variables with low variance as I thought it would be useful, and the results do improve.

 ##### Next Steps
-1. Since this is a class taught in R, I will try to replicate this modelling in R
-2. Find an updated dataset with the current year data, and try to validate the model
+1. Find an updated dataset with the current year data, and try to validate the model